pagopa-archive/io-handbook/communication.md

 1. Feel free to send a colleague a link to these guidelines if the communication in Slack should be done asynchronously.
 1. If you are having a hard time keeping up with messages, you can update your preferences to have Slack email you all notifications.
 To change the setting, go to `Preferences > Notifications > When I'm not active on desktop...` and `send me email notifications`.
 1. **Please avoid using @here or @channel unless this is about something urgent and important.** In chat try to keep the use of keywords that mention the whole channel to a minimum.
 They should only be used for pings that are both urgent and important, not just important.
 By overusing channel mentions you make it harder to respond to personal mentions in a timely manner since people get pinged too frequently.
 If something is urgent and important:
-  * Use `@here` to notify all currently active members in the room.
+    1. Use `@here` to notify all currently active members in the room.
 Please only use `@here` if the message is important and urgent.
-  * Use `@channel` to notify ALL members in the room, irrespective of away status.
-Please only use `@here` if the message is important and urgent.
+    1. Use `@channel` to notify ALL members in the room, irrespective of away status.
 1. If something is important but not urgent - like complimenting or encouraging the entire team - use email or post in the channel without @-mentioning the team.
 1. If you agree in a message to start a video call (typically by asking "Call?") the person that didn't leave the last comment starts the call.
 So either respond to the "Call?" request with a video link or say "Yes" and let the other person start it.
 Don't say "Yes" and start a call 5 seconds later since it is likely you'll both be creating a video call link at the same time.
 1. The usage of ChatBots for integrations can sometimes depend upon the name of the channel.
 You should consult the channel about such integrations before changing the name of commonly used / popular channels in order to avoid inadvertently breaking integrations.